LSC Kingwood Library Assignment Guide

 Bloom's Literary Database Online This database is a collection of many analytical essays discussing literature.
 These essays, originally published in print form, are accessible now for research online.
 Find information about the The Turn of the Screw, or the life of Henry James and his body of work.

 Academic Search Complete This multi-subject database does contain some full text, scholarly journal articles on The Turn of the Screw.
-Many of them are available in ProjectMuse and JSTOR.
+Many of them are also available in ProjectMuse and JSTOR.
 It can be helpful as a back up database.

 NOTE: If you find an article by Leon Edel, know that he is considered one of James's premier biographers and scholars.
 He has written many books and articles on James's life and works.
 Here is a partial list: Henry James: The Untried Years 1843–1870; Henry James: The Conquest of London 1870–1881; The Prefaces of Henry James; The Psychological Novel: 1900-1950; Henry James: A Collection of Essays.